Living Places, Living KNowledge

 At AMCA, our approach to Creative Asset Mapping is a research-based, community-driven process.
 Local residents, artists, and cultural practitioners actively contribute by sharing their knowledge and perspectives.
 The results are presented visually, often through maps, so communities can clearly see where creative assets exist and how they connect.
 We believe this approach not only preserves existing cultural practices but also encourages collaboration, exchange, and the creation of new works.

-Mapping Creative Assets at Risk in Mandalay, Mon, and Southern Shan
+Mapping the Creative Assets at Risk in Mandalay, Mon, and Southern Shan

 Building on the pilot's success, AMCA is expanding the program in 2025 with support from the British Council's Connections Through Culture grant program.
 This initiative focuses on safeguarding Myanmar's tangible artistic assets, especially in communities affected by environmental changes, displacement, and conflict.